-The plan for 2025 is to combine the two formats, so we will have a strong 10-player all-play-all event (again with norms on offer) and a 50-player Swiss aimed at players with an ECF rating of 1800-plus.
-There are no entry fees for either event.
-It is by invitation only, though we warmly invite expressions of interest from those who would like to take part.
-We strive for a competitive but friendly tournament, a true festival of chess, and even supply free cream doughnuts.
+The 2025 editon combined the two formats, so we had a strong 10-player all-play-all event (again with norms on offer) and a 55-player Swiss aimed at players with an ECF rating of 1800-plus (though with a few wildcards).
+There were no entry fees for either event.
+It was by invitation only, though we invited expressions of interest from those who wished to take part.
+We strove for a competitive but friendly tournament, a true festival of chess, and even supplied free cream doughnuts.

-This year we are celebrating the 150th anniversary of Kingston Chess Club, and the Invitational will form a central part of those celebrations.
-The event will run from Tuesday 12 to Saturday 16 August, and will take place at the Richard Mayo Centre, United Reformed Church in central Kingston.
-Full details are given on the Chess Results server: the IM norm event can be found here and the Swiss here.
-Fields will be updated as they are assembled.
+This year we are celebrating the 150th anniversary of Kingston Chess Club, and the Invitational formed a central part of those celebrations.
+The event ran from Tuesday 12 to Saturday 16 August, and took place at the Richard Mayo Centre, United Reformed Church in central Kingston.
+Full details appear on the Chess Results server: the IM norm event can be found here and the Swiss here.

-Both tournaments will be Fide-rated and over nine rounds.
-The organiser and chief arbiter of the event – both norm tournament and Swiss – is Paul McKeown, who will be supported by deputy chief arbiter John Gordon Bowley and by Edward Mospan from Kingston Chess Club.
-The event is being run in association with Kingston Chess Club as part of its 150th anniversary celebrations, which will run throughout the summer.
+Both tournaments were Fide-rated and over nine rounds.
+The organiser and chief arbiter of the event – both norm tournament and Swiss – was Paul McKeown, who was supported by deputy chief arbiter John Gordon Bowley and by Edward Mospan from Kingston Chess Club.
+The event was run in association with Kingston Chess Club as part of its 150th anniversary celebrations.

 IM norm tournament